 Lilian is Programme Leader for the MA in Human Resource Management at Middlesex University.
 She is also module leader for two modules at undergraduate level, Law for Business and International Business Law.

 Lilian has actively engaged in scholarly research and publication since 2005.
 Her interests lie in corporate governance and employment relations as they apply to developing, mainly Asian, countries.
 She has published several articles on these topics, many of which explore the impact of culture, religion, legal and political systems on their developments.
 These culminated in her obtaining her PhD (Transplanting the Anglo American Corporate Governance Model into Asian Countries: Prospects and Practicality) in 2010.
 She has latterly concentrated on investigating the roles of Corporate Codes of Conduct, unions and NGOs in improving working conditions in developing countries.
 Her publications since 2010 show a growing interest in this area.
 Expanding research in this area has involved looking at the relevance of "development frameworks" for labour rights and conducting empirical work (in Malaysia and South Korea, see publications list).
-Finally, she has also broadened her exploration of this area by becoming involved in research projects funded by the International Labour Organization.
+Finally, she has also broadened her exploration of this area by becoming involved in research projects funded by the International Labour Organization and United Nations.

 Lilian has acted as reviewer for various peer reviewed Journals, including The Journal of Corporate Law Studies, Economic and Industrial Democracy, Journal of Contemporary Asia and Asia Pacific Business Review.